tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find some Client based on keyword or text.
-2. FitEgo displays the client's whose name matches the keyword or text.
+2. FitEgo displays the Client's whose name matches the keyword or text.

     Use case ends.